 To learn more about how to identify the right topics for your guest posts, read the guide by Groove on the topic.

 When pitching to blogs and websites, keep the following in mind:

 - Keep your emails short and to the point.

 - Tell them why you like their blog and point to specific posts you read and liked.

 - State that you want to guest post and offer them a few topic ideas.

 - Provide links to other posts you have written.

 Strategy 5: Get A Link From Your Manufacturer

-This one is pretty easy most of the time – the manufacturer wants people to be able to find you because this means higher revenue for him, as well.
+This one is an easy ploy when it comes to link building for ecommerce website.
+The manufacturer wants people to be able to find you because this means higher revenue for him, as well.

 To get a link from your manufacturer, do the following: